Kannan-Marimuthu/ReplatformingWorkshop/README.md

      19 ?
 00:00:18 diego-sshd
 vcap@c9f68520-d3bc-43fa-78e1-b9b3:~$ kill -9 14
 ````
-- You will be _kicked-out_ of the ssh session into the PCF container.
-Take a look at your Apps Manager GUI:
+- You will be _kicked-out_ of the ssh session that had been established to your container.
+Now, take a look at your Apps Manager GUI:

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/crashed_but_restarted.jpg)

+- You can see from the image shown above that PCF has re-spawned the Chess App that was killed and logged the incident.

 - Clean Up
     - CTRL-C and Exit out of the container that was running the _watch_ command.